 If a landlord liability accident is fatal, the surviving family members may be able to file a wrongful death claim.
 In a wrongful death claim, damages may include funeral costs, burial expenses, and loss of income the family would have received from the deceased.

-How Much Time to File an Accident Claim in Chicago or Aurora IL?
+How Much Time to File an Accident Claim in Chicagoland or Aurora IL?

 There is a limited amount of time to file a claim against the landlord or property owner after an accident.
 The statute of limitations for most personal injury claims in Illinois is 2 years.
 This means the injury victim has 2 years from the date of the accident or injury to file a lawsuit, or the claim may be denied.
 However, the time limit may be shorter or longer in some situations, so do not wait too long to talk to an attorney.